 Helpful Downloadable Resources

-NAED's Education & Development Council (EDC) provides the downloadable materials throughout the site that are accessible to the entire industry.
+NAED's Education & Development Council (EDC) provides downloadable materials throughout the site that are accessible to the entire industry.
 The EDC is comprised of Human Resources and training professionals from both distributor and manufacturer companies.
 These individuals work together on projects to benefit the entire industry's education and development.

 The primary mission of the EDC is to provide advice and guidance to the NAED Foundation regarding the future direction of new training programs.
 Without the involvement of the EDC, the industry would not have the tools available today that we do!